Sports Philanthropy Certificate

-The Sports Philanthropy Executive Certificate program, the first and premiere program of its kind, provides a groundbreaking online curriculum tailored to the unique needs of those who work for professional sports teams, leagues, athletic foundations, sports-related companies with an emphasis on corporate social responsibility, non-profits using sports for social good and for individuals looking to enter the field.
-The program is in partnership with the GW Sports Management MBA Program, ranked the #3 postgraduate sports business program in the country by SportBusiness International Magazine.
+The Sports Philanthropy Executive Certificate Program at the GW School of Business — the first and premiere program of its kind — provides a groundbreaking online curriculum tailored to the unique needs of those who work for professional sports teams, leagues, athletic foundations, sports-related companies with an emphasis on corporate social responsibility, non-profits using sports for social good and for individuals looking to enter the field.
+The program is in partnership with the GW Sports Management MBA Program, ranked the number three postgraduate sports business program in the country by SportBusiness International Magazine.

 The Sports Philanthropy Certificate addresses the needs of people working with: